rdov/rdov.github.io/rdov_whitepaper.md

 The mentor or incubator project developer sets terms of participation in Support Agreement.
 This lays out the assistance and access the mentor is willing to give, and what is requested in return.
 For example the mentor could contribute ongoing development, mantainence, ticket support, operations assistance or even a CTO-style package in return for time-based billing and/or revenue sharing.
 This Support Agreement can be used as a stand alone contract, or in the greater context of an incubator.

 ##### 2. Future Development Thesis
 Mentor writes Future Development Thesis (FDT) to illustrate what could and potentially will be built with the incubator project.
-This should be targeted at a specific category of sponsored project or applicant demographic, as each incubator exists to develop the thesis layed out in the FDT.
+This should be targeted at a specific category of sponsored project or applicant demographic, as each incubator exists to develop the thesis laid out in the FDT.
 There is a one to one relationship between FDTs and incubators.

 ##### 3. Proposal for Sponsors
 Mentor proposes creation of an incubator which will sponsor projects based on the FDT, and the inventor's contributions promised in the Support Agreement.
 In the proposal, the mentor offers a financial plan for the incubator.
 The financial plan should include a sponsor who will provide grant funding for sponsored projects in return for a share of revenue from Support Agreement payments.
 If the mentor is not experienced at finance, the sponsor may propose a financial plan for the incubator.
 The two may also negotiate, of course.